janhq/jan/README.md

 Jan can be run as a server or cloud-native application for enterprise.
 We offer enterprise plugins for LDAP integration and Audit Logs.
 Contact us at [hello@jan.ai](mailto:hello@jan.ai) for more details.

-Jan is free, [open core](https://en.wikipedia.org/wiki/Open-core_model), and licensed under a Sustainable Use License.
+Jan is free, [open core](https://en.wikipedia.org/wiki/Open-core_model), and Sustainable Use Licensed.

 ## Demo